InSyBio-PC/Bone_scaffold_design/README.md

 ## Tutorial for Using the Tools

 ### a.
 Model Training in R
+[This step is optional.
+You can download the already trained models from the `models/` directory and use the tools directly.]

 The Elastic Net Regression models for scaffold properties (Bone Porosity, Area-to-Volume Ratio, Connectivity Density, Trabecular Spacing, Trabecular Thickness) can be trained using the R script provided in the `scripts/` directory.